 Heidi Superstar - South Face

 Mainly due to their steep shapes and their impressive faces, together with their geological origins, the Apuanian Alps, notwithstanding their not very important height – the range’s highest peak is taller than 2000 meters – are comparable to the Alps rather than the neighbouring Northern Apennines.
-Pizzo d’Uccello is a mighty limestone’s peak situated in the range’s Northern part and of course the most famous mountain in the whole area, so that local climbers simply call it “the Pizzo”.
-This fact has far-off origins from the reputation of its North face with its 700 mt. heigh trad routes and recently also from the glamour of its Southern routes’ magnificent limestone.
-Moreover, having a very interesting Normal route class 3 and a “via ferrata”, the peak is also very popular amongst the scramblers: a complete and interesting mountain, offering different climbing’s experiences, both to trad climbers and modern ones and even to advanced hiker.
-Situated along Apuanian Alps’ main divide, Pizzo d’Uccello shows the shape of a three-faced pyramid with as many ridges: NE ridge, named Capradossa Ridge, SSE Ridge, along which the Normal route rises to the summit, and the longest ONO Ridge – about 2,5 kms.- named Nattapiana Ridge.
+Pizzo d’Uccello is a mighty limestone peak situated in the Northern part of the range and, of course, it's the most famous mountain in the whole area, so that local climbers simply call it “the Pizzo”.
+This fact has far-off origins from the reputation of its North face with its 700 mt. high trad routes and recently also from the glamour of the magnificent limestone on its South side.
+Moreover, having a very interesting Normal route and a “via ferrata”, the peak is also very popular amongst the scramblers: a complete and interesting mountain, offering different climbing experiences, both to trad climbers and modern ones and even to advanced hiker.
+Situated along Apuanian Alps main divide, Pizzo d’Uccello shows the shape of a three-faced pyramid with as many ridges: NE ridge, named Capradossa Ridge, SSE Ridge, along which the Normal route rises to the summit, and the longest ONO Ridge – about 2,5 kms.- named Nattapiana Ridge.

 COMMON ROAD ACCESS TO ALL CLIMBING AREAS

 Follow the A15 Motorway (Parma – La Spezia), exit Aulla.
-From here follow the SS 63 towards Cerreto Pass, then after Rometta turn to right, following SS 445 towards Gassano, Monzone and Equi Terme.
-Once taken SS 445, there are three diffirents road to various climbing areas:
+From here follow the SS 63 towards Cerreto Pass, then Rometta turn to right after Rometta, following SS 445 towards Gassano, Monzone and Equi Terme.
+Once taken SS 445, there are three differents ways to approach the various climbing areas: